viniciusvts/lafaete-site/wp-content/plugins/wp-whatsapp-chat/readme.txt

-=== WhatsApp Chat ===
+=== WP Social Chat ===
-Contributors: quadlayers, franmastromarino
+Contributors: quadlayers
 Donate link: https://quadlayers.com/portfolio/wordpress-whatsapp-chat/
-Tags: whatsapp, button, chat, support, contact, click to chat, directly message whatsapp, floating whatsapp, whatsapp chat, whatsapp support, whatsapp business, messaging, help desk
+Tags: whatsapp, whatsapp button, whatsapp chat, whatsapp support, contact, click to chat, directly message whatsapp, floating whatsapp, whatsapp business, messaging, help desk
 Requires at least: 4.6
-Tested up to: 5.2
+Tested up to: 5.2.2
-Requires PHP: 5.3
-Stable tag: 4.3.0
+Stable tag: 4.3.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WhatsApp Chat WP allows your website visitors and customers to contact you or your team through WhatsApp chat with a single click.
+Formerly "WhatsApp Chat".
+This plugin allows your site visitors and customers to contact you or your team through WhatsApp chat with a single click.

 == Description ==

 [Premium](https://quadlayers.com/portfolio/wordpress-whatsapp-chat/) | [Demo](https://quadlayers.com/whatsapp-chat/) | [Community](https://www.facebook.com/groups/quadlayers/)

 WhatsApp Chat for WordPress allows your customers to open a conversation from your website directly to your WhatsApp phone number.
 This plugin includes a button where you can include a pre-filled message which will be automatically included in the conversation.

+== Formerly WhatsApp Chat ==

+This plugin was formerly known as "WhatsApp Chat".
+WordPress forced us on August 8, 2019 to change the name of the plugin due to use of the "WhatsApp" word in the name.
+We apologize for the problems that the downtime may have caused to you.

 == Why WhatsApp? ==
 WhatsApp is these days the most popular instant messaging application in the world and is available in more than 100 countries and supporting more than 50 languages.